pcoccoli/website/template/content/posts/kestrel-sds-psd.md

 ## <a name="section:sds"></a>Using Datasets From securitydatasets.com

 securitydatasets.com stores host logs in their own JSON format (then zips them).
 Most of the Windows datasets should be supported, and you can refer to them just like they were a STIX bundle.
 For example, take a look at [Empire Mimikatz Extract Kerberos Keys](https://securitydatasets.com/notebooks/atomic/windows/credential_access/SDWIN-190518230752.html).
-This page details an adversarial emulation run by OTRF, with the host events captured in zipfile in GitHub.
+This page details an adversarial emulation run by OTRF, with the host events captured in a zipfile in GitHub.
 By using the "Host" link shown in the "Datasets Download", you can try using Kestrel for detecting this technique.
 For a first step, try looking for some PowerShell processes:

 ```elixir
 procs = GET process